 The student should have a good foundation in English.
-He can well afford to do thorough work in his high school English, particularly in the mechanics of the language.
+He should do thorough work in his high school English, particularly in the mechanics of the language.
 Other language work is also helpful.
 Four years are recommended, two in Latin and two in a modern language, i. e.
 German, French or Spanish.